-- a-2.
-Determine the appropriate level of participation of unemployed residents of the [[CDBG area]] >> city or residents at a disadvantage with respect to employment as defined in s.
-360-01-2<< for inclusion in the contract specifications.
-The appropriate level of participation shall be presumed to be [[25%]] >> 40% <<, unless the department determines there is sufficient reason to impose a lesser requirement.
-However, the commissioner of public works may require greater levels of participation if the commissioner finds that such levels may be warranted for certain contracts. b-2.
-Require all contractors and subcontractors, prior to commencement of the work, to submit affidavits on forms supplied by the department from employees utilized to meet the requirements of this section, stating that the employee is both unemployed >> or at a disadvantage with respect to employment as defined in s.
-360-01-2 << and is a resident [[-of the CDBG area]]. - Part 10.
-Section 309-41-4 of the code is amended to read: - 4.
-ANNUAL REVIEW.
-The residents preference program established by this section shall be reviewed by the common council, in consultation with the mayor, on or before October 1 of each year, to review the necessity for the continuation of the program and, if necessary, adjust the requirements of the program in an attempt to reduce the disparity between the unemployment statistics [[for the CDBG area]] >> among different areas within the city << and the rest of the city and the Milwaukee metropolitan area and between the city and the Milwaukee metropolitan area.
+a-2.
+Determine the appropriate level of participation of unemployed >>or underemployed<< residents of the [[CDBG area]] >>city<< for inclusion in the contract specifications.
+The appropriate level of participation shall be presumed to be [[25%]] >>40%<<, unless the department determines there is sufficient reason to impose a lesser requirement.
+However, the commissioner of public works may require greater levels of participation if the commissioner finds that such levels may be warranted for certain contracts. >>Up to one-third of required worker hours may be achieved by documenting the use of unemployed or underemployed residents on projects undertaken by the contractor where such compliance is not required, or by hiring unemployed or underemployed residents on a full-time permanent basis for non-construction job categories connected to the project.
+Such adjustments must be proposed in an affidavit on a form provided by the department setting forth the facts upon which the request for adjustment is based.<< b-2.
+Require all contractors and subcontractors, prior to commencement of the work, to submit affidavits on forms supplied by the department from employees utilized to meet the requirements of this section, stating that the employee is both unemployed >>or underemployed<< and is a resident [[-of the CDBG area]].

+Part 12.
+Section 309-41-3-b-2 of the code is amended to read: